 Bruschetta is one of the most popular appetizers and rightly so.
-The simple yet beautiful blend of flavors from fresh tomatoes, basil, garlic, olive oil and balsamic vinegar with a lightly toasted crostini just works.
+The simple yet beautiful blend of flavors from fresh tomatoes, basil, garlic, olive oil, and balsamic vinegar with a lightly toasted crostini just works.
 Unfortunately, tomatoes are not in season year-round.
 The solution?
 Substitute with wild mushrooms!
-Oyster, shiitake, chanterelle, lobster, maitake and porcini mushrooms would all work with this hors d'oeuvre; you can even have a mixture of mushrooms for an exotic range of umami.
+Oyster, shiitake, chanterelle, lobster, maitake, and porcini mushrooms would all work with this hors d'oeuvre; you can even have a mixture of mushrooms for an exotic range of umami.

 When sauteing the mushrooms, make sure not to crowd the pan.
 You want the mushrooms to brown nicely and overcrowding the pan will cause them to steam rather than sear.
 Deglaze the pan with sherry to add a slightly nutty flavor to the bruschetta.
-You can also use red wine vinegar which adds a more tart note, but still tastes delicious.
+You can also use red wine vinegar which adds a more tart note but still tastes delicious.

 When I first prepared this bruschetta, I originally planned on just using goat cheese.
-While preparing the appetizer, I realized that the cheese was a little difficult to spread and wanted it to be a lighter.
+While preparing the appetizer, I realized that the cheese was a little difficult to spread and wanted it to be lighter.
 Combining it with cream cheese and whipping the mixture lightened up the spread while making it easier to apply on the crostini.

-Serve the bruschetta cold, at room temperature or hot.
+Serve the mushroom bruschetta cold, at room temperature or hot.
 The umami flavor of the mushrooms with a hint of thyme topped on a light, slightly tart goat cheese spread on a perfectly toasted baguette slice is just divine.
 It's hard to stop with one serving, especially because they taste guilt-free!